 You work out the net profit or loss for all your property lettings (except furnished holiday lettings) as if it’s a single business.
 To do this, you:

 - add together all your rental income

 - add together all your allowable expenses

 - take the expenses away from the income

 Work out the profit or loss from furnished holiday lettings separately from any other rental business to make sure you only claim these tax advantages for eligible properties.

-If you make a loss on renting, you can carry it forward to a later year and offset it against future profits.
 You can only offset losses against future profits in the same business.